 The BIT Module verifies the basic performance of the MBTS.
 BIT measurements are performed when the MBTS powers up and upon operator request.
+The BIT module also creates the 1030 MHz CW or pulsed radar interrogation signals that appear at the MBTS rear panel interface J30.
+Transponder reply signals at J30 are routed into the BIT module for demodulation and analysis.

-Figure 15.
+Figure 16.
 Built In Test Module Front and Rear Views